-This course is an introduction to a cloud-based financial system.
-Students will utilize the system to complete the accounting cycle for both a service and a merchandise business.
-Topics include banking, accounts payable, accounts receivable, inventory, payroll, sales tax reporting, income taxes, and financial statements.
-This class requires a computer, internet access, as well as extensive computer work.
+This course is an introduction to menu driven accounting software.
+Students will utilize the software to complete the accounting cycle for both a service and a merchandise business.
+Topics include banking, accounts payable, accounts receivable, inventory, payroll, sales tax reporting, income taxes and financial statements.
+This class requires extensive computer work.
+The QuickBooks software used in this course is not compatible with Mac computers.